 I’ve come up with many variations on kugel over the years.
 The one I’m sharing today will be a favorite with people who like vanilla.
-The addition of pudding provides moisture, and the crunchy vanilla cookie topping adds texture.
+The addition of pudding makes it extra creamy, and the crunchy vanilla cookie topping adds texture.
 It’s a sweet, fun, unique dish for a potluck or family gathering.

-You can make this kugel using any store branded products you like.
 I try to use organic ingredients whenever possible to cut down on our exposure to unhealthy additives and preservatives.
-I bought organic kosher-certified vanilla wafers at Whole Foods (365 brand) and kosher organic vanilla pudding, too (Dr. Oetker brand).
+To make this kugel, I bought organic kosher-certified vanilla wafers at Whole Foods (365 brand) and kosher organic vanilla pudding, too (Dr. Oetker brand).
 If you prefer to use more standard store brands, Nilla Wafers and Jello vanilla pudding mix are both kosher certified… they’ll work great.
 Feel free to cut down on calories by using lowfat ingredients, but I wouldn’t use the nonfat stuff.
-Kugel needs a little fat in it to make it yummy.
+Fat = flavor.
 Enjoy!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 This moist, creamy Vanilla Noodle Kugel is made with pudding and covered with a crunchy cookie topping.
 Perfect for potlucks.
 Kosher, Dairy.

 - 1 1/2 cups milk (any percentage is fine, except nonfat)